-While almost all the media attention for crowdfunding sites goes to mega platforms like Kickstarter and Indiegogo, there are hundreds of other crowdfunding and fundraising websites to meet your campaign goal.
+There are hundreds of other crowdfunding and fundraising websites to meet your campaign goal.
 Understanding the fees and unique features at each will help you take full advantage of the boom in alternative funding.

 I’ve updated this list of 18 crowdfunding platforms and fundraising websites with a list of sites and crowdfunding resources to help you raise money online.
 Besides fees and the types of projects allowed on these crowdfunding sites, pay attention to which categories seem to do the best on the site and which resource tools you can use to make your campaign go smoothly.
-If a fundraising site has a forum or some type of community, spend some time to see if it leans toward any particular category or demographic.
-This will give you an idea of the kind of audience you can expect from the site and how appropriate it is for your campaign.

 I have included a rough classification of the best crowdfunding sites and fundraising websites at the bottom of the post.
 It’s not an exact classification but might help you decide which crowdfunding website or fundraising site is best for your needs.

 Please use the comments section at the end of the article to add any crowdfunding platforms or fundraising websites that didn’t get listed.

 I’m going to start off the list with a few crowdfunding websites specifically for non-profit and social crowdfunding.
 Make sure you scroll down through the list though and check out other sites.
 Each has specific types of campaigns for which it is best suited.

 This idea of finding the best crowdfunding website for your campaign is important but overlooked by a lot of people.
 It’s not just about whether a site has a lot of monthly traffic but whether that traffic is going to be interested in your campaign.